 Finding good quality free information on the web continues to get easier.
 Internet users will not pay for free content that is easily available.
 In that sense, making money online becomes more difficult.

 However evidence and research suggests that people will continue to pay for niche content that is not readily available elsewhere.
 They will also pay to be part of a specialist community where they can mix with their peers.

 Prediction: Websites trying to sell access to me-too content will fail.
 Specialist content providers who create unique content and online communities will continue to prosper as print publications fail or move online.

 Pros: The best content websites will grow bigger and more profitable.

 Cons: Some paid-for sites will fail as free alternatives become available.

 Making money online continues to evolve.
 With every change new opportunities emerge.

 Website owners should put aside time each week to keep up to date with what is happening.

-Everyone can make money online, but the people who make a lot of money are those that ride each new wave.
+Making money online is something everyone can do, but the people who make a lot of money are those that ride each new wave.